 Increasingly diminishing budgetary resources poses an obstacle to addressing underserved needs.
 The City continues to provide funding support to a network of local non-profit human and social service providers through the CDBG public service allocation.
 However, while there have been year-to-year fluctuations, the trend for this resource has been downward over the longer timespan.
-The City had in past years supplemented the CDBG public service funding with an allocation of General Fund dollars, but in the budget for the past five fiscal years (which correspond with the CDBG program years), no such General Fund allocation was included due to budgetary constraints.
+The City had not supplemented the CDBG public service funding with an allocation of General Fund dollars for the previous five fiscal years (which correspond with the CDBG program years) due to budgetary constraints, but in PY 2021, supplemental General Fund dollars were allocated to the Boys and Girls Clubs of Carson